We provided the website of Haus der Barmherzigkeit with a brand new look and helped spread awareness for people in need of care.

 In six nursing hospitals and homes in Vienna and Lower Austria, it continuously cares for around 1200 geriatric residents.
-In its 15 flat-sharing communities, four Basic Day Centres and the ZAB (Centre for Work and Encounter) it supports around 340 younger clients with multiple disabilities.
+In its 15 flat-sharing communities, five Basic Day Centres and the ZAB (Centre for Work and Encounter) it supports around 400 younger clients with multiple disabilities.

 A relaunch of the website was the logical first step.
 The navigation structure had to be simplified and information made more accessible.
 Large images and a targeted use of the CI make the content of the website emotionally accessible and invite users to browse

 Subsequently, Digitalwerk was asked to develop an online marketing campaign aimed at the major goal of „generating more appeals for donations“.
 At the same time, the brief was to address a new target group that is somewhat younger than the current one.
 Digitalwerk then worked out the concept of „Shoppable Emotions“.